opsdis/monitor-exporter/README.md

 The switch -p enable setting of the port.

 ## Production deployment
-The are a number of ASGI containers that can be can use to deploy *monitor-exporter*.
+There are a number of ASGI containers that can be can use to deploy *monitor-exporter*.
 The dependency for these are not included in the distribution.

 ### Deploying with gunicorn